Skip to content

 CUSTOM_BACKEND_AUTH: "Bearer sk-your-key-here"

-The gateway injects the Authorization header on every request to your backend.
+The gateway injects the Authorization header on every forwarded request.

 VariableRequiredDescription